judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2015-01-15-travel-advice-india.markdown

   - dehli
   - jaipur
   - rajasthan
-excerpt:		During a 6-month business trip to India, I took advantage of every weekend to travel to a different corner of this beautiful and vibrant country.
+description:		During a 6-month business trip to India, I took advantage of every weekend to travel to a different corner of this beautiful and vibrant country.
 image:			/assets/images/2015/03/minaal-bag.jpg
 ---